Justwhittaker/PRO4-Mealdeals/README.md

 ### Defensive Programming ###

 Sites with ownership rules and roles opens a site up to hacking especially if your users are savvy and notice url parameters correlate to database object manipulation.
-Django is pretty good allowing you to hook in login required for views associated with CRUD options, and form validation is top notch if you definite it yourself.
+Django is pretty good, allowing you to hook in login required for views associated with CRUD options, and form validation is top notch if you define it yourself.

 **Additional Security Checks**